vigji/bubbola/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Code style: ruff](https://img.shields.io/badge/code%20style-ruff-000000.svg)](https://github.com/astral-sh/ruff)

-A Python application for PDF and image processing with executable distribution using PyInstaller.

-Bubbola extracts structured data from PDF documents and images using AI-powered text recognition and analysis.
-The tool processes documents to identify and extract relevant information such as measurements, specifications, and other technical data.
+A Python application for PDF and image processing with AI-powered text recognition and analysis.
+The tool processes documents to identify and extract relevant information such as measurements, specifications, and other technical data, focusing on delivery notes.

-**Note:** The extraction process requires API keys to be configured before use.
-See [CONFIGURATION.md](CONFIGURATION.md) for setup instructions.
+It features an executable distribution using PyInstaller.

 ## Istruzioni